dannydi12/pi-led-server/README.md

 That should be all that's needed to get everything installed.
 If you are having issues with `pm2`, just run `sudo npm start` in the folder to turn on the server.

 **Note: the server startup command requires `sudo` because it needs root privileges to access the LED strip.**

+## Hardware

+The following instructions were pulled from the [Audio Reactive LED Strip repository](https://github.com/scottlawsonbc/audio-reactive-led-strip) by @scottlawsonbc:

+*Since the Raspberry Pi is a 3.3V device, the best practice is to use a logic level converter to shift the 3.3V logic to 5V logic (WS2812 LEDs use 5V logic).*

+*Although a logic level converter is the best practice, sometimes it will still work if you simply connect the LED strip directly to the Raspberry Pi.*

+*You cannot power the LED strip using the Raspberry Pi GPIO pins, you need to have an external 5V power supply.*

+*The connections are:*

+* *Connect GND on the power supply to GND on the LED strip and GND on the Raspberry Pi (they MUST share a common GND connection)*
+* *Connect +5V on the power supply to +5V on the LED strip*
+* *Connect a PWM GPIO pin on the Raspberry Pi to the data pin on the LED strip.
+If using the Raspberry Pi 2 or 3, then try Pin 18(GPIO5).*

 ## Usage